SpenceKonde/megaTinyCore/README.md

 ## License
 megaTinyCore itself is released under the [LGPL 2.1](LICENSE.md).
 It may be used, modified, and distributed freely, and it may be used as part of an application which, itself, is not open source (though any modifications to these libraries must be released under the LGPL as well).
 Unlike LGPLv3, if this is used in a commercial product, you are not required to provide means for users to update it.

-The megaTinyCore hardware package (and by extension this repository) contains megaTinyCore as well as libraries, bootloaders, and tools.
+The DxCore hardware package (and by extension this repository) contains DxCore as well as libraries, bootloaders, and tools.
 These are released under the same license, *unless specified otherwise*.
-For example, tinyNeoPixel and tinyNeoPixel_Static, being based on Adafruit's library, is released under GPLv3, as described in the `LICENSE.md` in those subfolders and within the body of the library files themselves.
+For example, tinyNeoPixel and tinyNeoPixel_Static, being based on Adafruit's library, are released under GPLv3, as described in the LICENSE.md in those subfolders and within the body of the library files themselves.

-The pyupdi-style serial uploader in megaavr/tools is built on pymcuprog from Microchip, which ~is not open source~ *has now been released under the open source MIT license!*
+The pyupdi-style serial uploader in megaavr/tools is a substantially renovated version of pymcuprog from Microchip, which ~is not open source~ *has now been released under the open source MIT license!*.

-Any third party tools or libraries installed on behalf of megaTinyCore when installed via Board Manager (including but not limited to, for example, avr-gcc and avrdude) are covered by different licenses as described in their license files.
+Any third party tools or libraries installed on behalf of megaTinyCoreCore when installed via board manager (including but not limited to, for example, avr-gcc and avrdude) are covered by different licenses as described in their respective license files.